YidirK/Nikflix/README.md

 -  Get Around the Netflix Password-Sharing Ban (Netflix household).

 # 📝 Changelog
-## [1.8.3] - 2025-06-21
+## [1.8.4] - 2025-06-28

-### Fixes
+### 🛠️ Fix

-- 🔘 Fixed a bug where the controls UI would remain stuck on the screen after using the override button, with no way to go back.
-Thanks to [@elesbb](https://github.com/elesbb) for providing the solution through an issue.
-- 📍 Updated the icon for the "Change Episode" button.
+- New modal types are appearing on Netflix.
+  We're adding the classes to be removed, such as:
+  `"nf-modal extended-diacritics-language interstitial-full-screen"`
+and
+  `"nf-modal uma-modal two-section-uma"`.
+  If you notice any other modals that are affecting you, please let us know in the [issues](https://github.com/YidirK/Nikflix/issues) so we can fix them accordingly.
+  Thanks to [@hans2356](https://github.com/hans2356) for reporting it!

 ## 👥 Contributors
 <a href="https://github.com/YidirK/Nikflix/graphs/contributors">